Abaco-Systems/axis-takyon/README.md

 Graph Based (more like MPI; data flow is defined in config file to avoid hard coding in the application):
 - **hello_world_graph**: A simple example of how to use the graph file
+- **hello_world_cuda**: A simple example of how to use CUDA mixed with CPU memory buffers
 - **barrier**: Uses a barrier to synchronize the pipeline processing
 - **reduce**: Does an app defined reduction (in this case: max) and optionally passes the result to all endpoints
 - **pipeline**: Pipeline style processing where paths are connected in series
 - **scatter_gather**: Scatters from a single contiguous buffer, processes, then gathers into a single contiguous buffer

 ## Supported Interconnects
-This reference implementation supports commonly used mechanisms for inter-thread, inter-process and inter-processor communication.
-Abaco's commercial implementation supports additional communication protocols including RDMA, GPUDirect, and GPU IPC.
+This reference implementation supports commonly used communication interfaces for inter-thread, inter-process and inter-processor communication.
+Abaco's commercial implementation supports additional interconnects including RDMA with GPUDirect.

 ### InterThreadMemcpy
 Endpoints must be in the same process but different threads.
 Uses Posix mutexes and conditional variables to handle synchronization of memcpy() transfers.